 The county is directly in the middle of the country and gives easy access to some of the highest points of Taiwan's Central Mountain Range (中央山脈) with 41 of Taiwan's 100 mountains which have peaks over 3000 meters high.

-The lake is considered holy land and the area surrounding it is home to the “Thao” (邵族), one of Taiwan's Aboriginal tribes which has unfortunately become one of Taiwan's smallest remaining (recognized) aboriginal groups.
+The lake is considered holy land and the area surrounding it is home to the “Thao” (邵族), one of Taiwan's Indigenous tribes which has unfortunately become one of Taiwan's smallest remaining (recognized) indigenous groups.

-Over the past century, they have had to endure the Japanese occupation which considered all aboriginal groups “savages” and then the latter half of the century with the Chinese Nationalists who did their best to “sinicize” all of Taiwan’s aboriginals by forcing them to learn Mandarin and changing their way of life.
+Over the past century, they have had to endure the Japanese occupation which considered all indigenous groups “savages” and then the latter half of the century with the Chinese Nationalists who did their best to “sinicize” all of Taiwan’s indigenous people by forcing them to learn Mandarin and changing their way of life.

-They fortunately received recognition in 2001 as one of Taiwan’s ten different ethnic aboriginal groups and the population has slowly started to rise due to efforts to preserve the culture.
+They fortunately received recognition in 2001 as one of Taiwan’s ten different ethnic indigenous groups and the population has slowly started to rise due to efforts to preserve the culture.

 Lalu island (拉魯島), a small island in the middle of the lake is especially important to the Thao people, but has been used in the past as a popular place for weddings by other ethnic groups who came to the island.